WanderingHedgie/Spichon6/README.md

 - 👨‍🎓 I'm currently studying in bioinformatics

 <!---
-Spichon6/Spichon6 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+WanderingHedgie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->